 The code blocks on the left represent a for loop.
 The variable, x, increases by one ten times.
 The example on the right is an until loop.
 The right set of blocks will execute until x is ten.
 If x starts from zero, both of these code blocks will produce the same result.

-Join our live online, expert-led Scratch classes for guidance on loops and much more to make cool games and animations:
+Enroll your child in our live online, expert-led free Scratch classes for guidance on loops and much more to make cool games and animations:

 Python loop example